jsa-aerial/hanami/README.md

      {:field "Miles_per_Gallon", :type "quantitative"}]}}
  ```

-And when sent to a viewer, results in, where the mouse is hovering over the point given by [132, 32.7]:
+When rendered, both the Altair code and Hanami template, result in the following visualization, where the mouse is hovering over the point given by [132, 32.7]:

 ![Hanami pic 1](resources/public/images/hanami-cars-1.png?raw=true)

 ## Instrumented barchart

+Hanami visualizations may be instrumented with external active componets (react/reagent/re-com) to enable external transforms on them.
 An example of an instrumented chart:

 ```Clojure
 (hc/xform ht/bar-chart